blueimp/wdio/README.md

    printf '127.0.0.1\t%s\n' example | sudo tee -a /etc/hosts
    ```

-7. Open Appium Desktop and click on "Start Server":
+7. Open Appium Desktop, change the `Host` to `127.0.0.1` and click on "Start
+   Server":
    ```sh
    open -a appium
    ```